SlavaMelanko/net/samples/README.md

 ./client-sample -i test -p 5555
 ```

-In order to analyze protocol more detailed use [Wireshark](https://www.wireshark.org/), for example for localhost setup (macOS),
+In order to analyze protocol more detailed use [Wireshark](https://www.wireshark.org/), for example for localhost setup (macOS)

 - Select [virtual loopback interface](https://wiki.wireshark.org/CaptureSetup/Loopback) from capturing list.
 More specifically name must be `Loopback: loO`.